 6. Elect a Board of Directors

-Once you’re incorporated, it’s time to elect a Board of Directors and assign rights and duties to the Board. make sure your board is made of reliable people you trust to make important decisions for your company.
+Once you’re incorporated, it’s time to elect a Board of Directors and assign rights and duties to the Board.
+Make sure your board is made of reliable people you trust to make important decisions for your company.

 7. Issue Shares